IgniteUI/igniteui-docfx/en/components/grids_templates/row_selection.md

     </igx-row-island>
 </igx-hierarchical-grid>
 ```
-> Each hierarchy level in an `@@igSelector` can have its own row and header templating.
+Each hierarchy level in an `@@igSelector` can have its own row and header templating.
 }

+@@if (igxName === 'IgxHierarchicalGrid') {
+> [!NOTE]
+The `headContext.selectAll()` and `headContext.deselectAll()` methods are exposed in the template context of an `@@igSelector`.
+They make it easier to toggle all rows, especially in a child grid, when you implement a click handler that overrides the base functionality.
+}

 #### Row Numbering Demo
+This demo shows the usage of custom header and row selectors.
+The latter uses `rowContext.index` to display row numbers and an `igx-checkbox` bound to `rowContext.selected`.
 @@if (igxName === 'IgxGrid') {
 <div class="sample-container loading" style="height:550px">
     <iframe id="grid-selection-template-numbering-iframe" src='{environment:demosBaseUrl}/grid/grid-selection-template-numbering' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>